zakariamaaraki/RemoteCodeCompiler/README.md

 ![Alt text](./compiler.png?raw=true "Compiler")

-There is four controllers one for Java, one for C, one for C ++ and another for Python.
-The call to these controllers is done through POST requests to the following urls :
+There is four endpoints, one for Java, one for C, one for C ++ and another for Python.
+The call is done through POST requests to the following urls :

 - localhost:8080/compiler/**java**
 - localhost:8080/compiler/**c**